-Only Registered Race participants will be allowed on the course to run or walk.
-NO Bicycles, NO Baby Joggers, NO Animals are allowed on the course.
+Only registered race participants will be allowed on the course to run or walk.
+NO bicycles, NO baby joggers, NO animals are allowed on the race course.
 These restrictions are for your safety and insurance considerations (exception: Race Officials.)

 Parking marshals will meet you on your arrival and direct you to the assigned parking areas.
-No drivers may simply pull over to the sides of Pinehurst Park supervised roadways and leave their vehicle.
-We encourage you to carpool and arrive early to help facilitate in freeing up our parking marshals, for other duties.
-We expect an increase of spectators this year due to the increase of the race popularity, so arrive early.
+No drivers may simply pull over to the sides of the park supervised roadways and leave their vehicle.
+We encourage you to carpool and arrive early to help facilitate in freeing up our parking marshals for other duties.

 All race participants should proceed directly to the Tent City (Great Forest Bistro Tent) and identify yourself at the registration area.
 Our registration staff will facilitate your bib race number, and immediately direct you in line for our registration gift – and other sponsor related merchandise.

-NEW!
-If you are picking up a friend's race kit, we require their bib number and a signed letter from the authorizing party.
+IMPORTANT!
+If you are picking up a friend's race kit, we require a signed letter from the authorizing party.

 Starting at the beach area the Royal Highland Fusiliers of Canada (RHFC) with the marching of the Pipes and Drum Band, immediately following the customary raising of the flags.

-The race will start promptly at 9:30 am.
-The top seeds and all age group winners from last year’s race will be invited to take positions on the starting line.
+The race will start promptly at 9:30 a.m.
 Please line up on the start/finish (minute/k markers) according to your running ability.
-The walkers will start the event 8 minutes after the last runner crosses the timing mat.

-Steve Thomas will report the race highlights.
-The broadcast booth is positioned in close proximity to the starting line to provide up to the minute coverage during all phases of the race.
+Steve Thomas and Dave Northey will report the race highlights.
+The broadcast booth is positioned in close proximity to the starting line providing up to the minute coverage during all phases of the race.
 We will incorporate live results on the Toad website, so that the runner's results are available online within 30 seconds of finishing, and they can find this easily on their cell phones.
 Internet services are provided at the race site.

 Lost and Found - Know where your children are at all times.
-If anybody has lost another person, please come to the announcers or a race volunteer for assistance.
-An announcement service providing lost and found information should someone go missing will be available.
+If anybody has lost another person, please go to the broadcast announcers or a race volunteer for assistance.

 We are here to help and assist the race participants, families and spectators, throughout the duration of the event.
-You will easily be able to identify the volunteers – we are wearing our volunteer badges displaying our first name.
-Other people wearing identification badges are sponsors, please feel free to approach our sponsors and discuss all your running/walking needs.
+You will easily be able to identify the volunteer badges.

-Race participants requiring pre-race massage can do so by checking in at the Canadian College of Massage and Hydrotherapy, located in Tent City.
-Hours for pre-race massage services are 7:30 a.m. – 4:00 p.m.
-There will be no massage during the opening ceremonies.
+The Canadian College of Massage and Hydrotherapy hours for pre-race massage services are 7:30 a.m. – 4:00 p.m.
+There will be no massage services during the opening ceremonies.

 Savarin Springs Water and Gatorade will be available to all race participants and spectators at the start/finish line Pre-Race Hydration Station.

-Parents or Guardians must maintain contact with young children at all times.
+Parents or guardians must maintain contact with young children at all times.
 Parents or guardians will not be permitted to leave children in the custody of the race volunteers.
-We request that you know where your children are at all times.
-Young children must accompanied by a parent or guardian while receiving coffee, cookies, or donuts.
+Know where your children are at all times.
+Young children must be accompanied by a parent or guardian while receiving coffee, cookies, or donuts.
 If anybody has lost another person, please go to the broadcast announcers or a race volunteer for assistance.

-Next to Tent City there are indoor toilet facilities and portable toilets.
-There are some shower facilities also available at this location.
+Tent City provides indoor toilet facilities and portable toilets.
+Shower facilities are available at this location.
 If you go 300 meters North of Tent City there are eight (8) additional showers and washrooms.
 Note: The showers require a 25-cent Canadian Coin that provides for a long hot shower.

-Race course toilet facilities are located at the following 4.3k, 6.2k and 8.9k marks throughout the race.
+Race course toilet facilities are located at the 4.3k, 6.2k and 8.9k aid stations.

-For the most part, the trails are groomed to run two and sometimes three abreast, however, there are also some single- track sections.
+For the most part, the trails are groomed to run two and sometimes three abreast.
 Please be courteous and stay single file on the narrow sections.
 Participants passing should call out “Passing on your Left.”

 There are four (4) aid stations positioned throughout the race course.
-Each aid station team (under the direction of team leaders) consist of experienced race volunteers.
-The aid stations will be stocked with cookies, gummies, pretzels, potato chips, bananas, M&M’s Coke/Cola, Gatorade and water provided by Savarin Springs.
+The aid stations will be stocked with cookies, gummies, pretzels, potato chips, bananas, M&M’s Coke, Gatorade and water provided by Savarin Springs.
 Ice will be added, if necessary, to the water and Gatorade containers maintaining the recommended temperature.
 Other necessities like simple first aid and Vaseline will be available.
-Aid Station volunteers will wear plastic gloves when coming in contact with food product.
+Aid Station volunteers will wear plastic gloves when handling food products.

-Aid Stations are located at the exact Kilometres below:
+Aid Stations are located at the exact Kilometers:

 The Canadian College of Massage & Hydrotherapy with a field of staff of 12 therapists will be prepared to pamper those tired muscles.
 Please check in with the manifest team leader.

 NO SMOKING REGULATION: Due to the expanded tent area our fire regulations maintain the No Smoking rule in Tent City.
 Smokers are permitted smoking in the parking lot area next to Tent City.
-We also request that you do not smoke near any aid stations or in the washrooms.
+NO SMOKING near any aid stations or in the washrooms.

-Race Brochures Drop-Off: Individuals wishing to inform race participants about the future races may do so.
+Race Brochure Drop-Off: Individuals wishing to inform race participants about the future races may do so.
 The Run for the Toad race officials have provided an exhibit area for brochure distribution within the EXPO Tent.
 However we ask that you DO NOT distribute brochures by placing them on automobile windows or random handout throughout the park – they usually end up on the Conservation grounds requiring added clean up.
 DO NOT place brochures on the seating tables within the Expo tent.

-Very Important: All race participants will be required to have their BIB NUMBERS to receive their meal (No Bib – No Meal).
-If you have ordered additional meal tickets they will be in your Race Packet in a little manila envelope.
+Very Important: Race participants are required to have their BIB NUMBERS to receive their meal (No Bib – No Meal).
+If you have ordered additional meal tickets they will be attached to your race bib.

-All registered participants will be eligible for random drawings to be held throughout the dinner.
-Note: You must be present to win or if still out on the course we will hold the prize for you.
+Registered participants will be eligible for random drawings/questions to be held throughout the dinner.
+Note: You must be present to win.

 We look forward to seeing you on Race Day!